Djordje Mihailovic: Colorado Rapids

 On January 8, 2024, Mihailovic returned to the United States, joining Colorado Rapids for a reported transfer fee of around $3 million.
 He was signed as a Designated Player due to his large transfer fee.

 Toronto FC

 On August 7, 2025, Mihailovic signed with Toronto FC, who paid Colorado $9 million in a cash-for-player trade.
 The trade included an $8 million up front and another $1 million if certain performance-based metrics were achieved.

 International career

 As a U.S. Youth International who spent time in the U-17 Residency Program in Bradenton, Florida, Mihailovic scored three goals for the U-19s in 2016 including the game winners against Mauritania in the 2016 COTIF Tournament in Valencia, Spain on July 28 and against Hungary in the Stevan-Vilotic Cele Tournament in Topola, Serbia on September 5.

 Mihailovic made his senior team debut on January 27, 2019, against Panama, where he scored his first senior international goal.

 Mihailovic was included on the 23 man roster for the 2019 CONCACAF Gold Cup where he made two appearances during the group stage.

+Personal life

+Mihailovic is married to Ajla.
+Together they have a son named Aleksi.